sevanth18/Smart_Mess_Management/README.md

 ⭐ Support

-If this project helped you, please consider leaving a ⭐ on GitHub!
+If you found this project helpful, please consider giving it a ⭐ on GitHub.
 Your support motivates me to build more such systems 😊